i-d-e/ride-scripts/tei2pdf/README.md

 ### Data you need:
 * TEI files of the reviews
 * an output directory (needs to be there)
-* the IDE logo as an image file (is included here in the img subfolder)
+* some image files (logos/icons; included here in the img subfolder)

 ### How to call the script:
 * open the file reviews_to_pdf.py in an editor